martmannupb/AmoebotSim-2.0/Documentation/model_ref/rounds.md

 2. The particle states are updated and their movements are performed
 	- First the bonds are set up, then the movements are simulated based on the bonds
 3. All particles' beep activations are executed
-4. The particle states are updated, circuits are computed and beeps and messages are delivered
+4. The particle states are updated, circuits are computed and beeps and Messages are delivered

 If an error occurs during any of these steps, be it an exception thrown by the algorithm or system code or a movement conflict, the round simulation is aborted and the previous simulation state is restored.